Sheldon tips King Promise for Artiste of the Year, sparks heated debate online

 - Preparations for the 25th edition of the annual Ghana Music Awards are underway

-- Recently, producers of the awards show Charterhouse called on artistes to submit their nomination bids
+- Recently, Charterhouse, the producers of the award show, called on artistes to submit their nomination bids

 Scores of fans are looking forward to their favourite artistes making it into the nominee list for this year's showdown.